CaioCavalcanti/binary-diff-api/README.md

     }
 }
 ```
+- Diff result will be stored on repository to reduce processing time
 - If not timestamp provided on query params when getting diff results, it will compare the latest data on both sides.
 - Timestamps always in UTC